BenOvermyer/vox-draconis-2/manuscript/gameplay.typ

 In combat, turns are based on Initiative.
 Each participant in combat has an Initiative score, and they act in order of descending score.

+If at least one of the participants is surprised by the combat, then there is a surprise round.
+In this round, the side that is not surprised acts, and the surprised side does not.
+After the surprise round, turn order proceeds normally. #index[surprise round]

+Turn order is divided into two phases: the player phase and the enemy phase.
+During the player phase, each player character takes a turn in order of descending Initiative.
+After all player characters have acted, the enemy phase begins.
+Each enemy takes a turn in order of descending Initiative.

+After the enemy phase, the player phase begins again, and the cycle continues until combat ends.

+In the event of a tie in Initiative, the character with the highest Physical Might goes first.
+If there is still a tie, the Game Master determines who goes first.

 == Actions

 There are two types of action: Major and minor.
 Major actions include